jstnck/sports-analytics-pipeline/README.md

 ## Analysis
 Ad-hoc analysis on the scraped data can be done using your tool of choice - here we use the DuckDB ui

+## ToDo
+Currently, dlt uses its own cache in its extract normalize load pipelines.
+Having a more accessible cache of raw data would be useful for faster backfills and reduced API calls.